-Facebook 'failed to remove sexualised images of children' - BBC News
+Facebook criticised over child images

 Mr Collins' comments come after the BBC reported dozens of photos to Facebook, but more than 80% were not removed.

-They included images from groups where men were discussing swapping what appeared to be child abuse material.
+They included images from groups where users were discussing swapping what appeared to be child abuse material.

 When provided with examples of the images, Facebook reported the BBC journalists involved to the police and cancelled plans for an interview.